xpqz/Couchzilla.jl/docs/src/index.md

 Along similar lines, Couchzilla will return CouchDB's JSON-responses simply converted as-is.

+## CouchDB vs Cloudant

+[IBM Cloudant](http://cloudant.com) offers a clustered version of CouchDB as a service.
+What started out as a fork has with version 2.0 och CouchDB now largely come back togther, and Cloudant now does (nearly) all its work directly in the Apache CouchDB repos.
+However, some features of Cloudant makes no sense in the CouchDB context, so there are still some differences.
+Couchzilla tries to cover both bases, but makes no attempt to hide Cloudant-only functionality when using CouchDB.

+The main differences are:

+1. Text indexes - Cloudant integrates with Lucene.
+CouchDB only has json indexes in its Mango implementation.
+2. Rate capping - as Cloudant sells its service in terms of provisioned throughput capacity, Cloudant will occasionally throw a 429 error indicating that the cap has been

 ## Getting Started

 Couchzilla defines two types, [`Client`](@ref) and [`Database`](@ref). `Client` represents an authenticated